 Please note that the primary purpose of the Campus Tour is to give Offer-Holders the opportunity to meet our current students and to ask them questions in an informal setting.
 The department's Offer-Holder days are not official University Open Days, and consequently there will be no opportunity to see, for example, student accommodation.

 Directions for public transport

-The Offer-Holder Visit Day events take place in the Mathematics and Statistics building; here is how to find us.
+The Offer-Holder Visit Day events take place in the Mathematical Sciences Building; here is how to find us.
 The University is located adjacent to Coventry (not in the town of Warwick).
 For directions, campus maps and related information please consult the Visiting the University page or the University's Travel Directions page.
 It provides detailed information and links for getting to campus by many means of transportation.

 In particular, you can arrive by train or coach.
 Here is a list of nearby train stations (including Coventry and Leamington Spa as well as others) and information on bus services connecting them to campus.
 It is possible to take a National Express coach to either Coventry or Leamington Spa and continue with local buses from there.
 Megabus has a stop within walking distance off the campus (very cheap, but runs infrequently and needs reservation).